pjagada/minecraftahk/README.md

 - Option to ensure resets occur in windowed mode for verification purposes
 - Hotkey to force dragon perch on dead set seed runs
 - Track daily and cumulative flint rates
+- Option to show f3 on world load

 ##### Autoresetter features